The History of Kichwas in Chicago

 Chicago Pushaks

 The pushaks carry out a very important role every year and set the tone of the community.
 They are responsible for leading the community into the Inti Raymi festivities.
 With the support of other community members, they plan, organize, and execute the 3 day long event with sports tournaments, musical performances, and dance performances.
 Inti Raymi has grown year after year with the support of organizations, technology, and innovative ideas that cultivate our culture and teach traditions to the newer generations.
-We thank all these leaders who have taken responsibility each year to ensure our community continues to honor our roots and traditions in a home away from home.
-Without them, Kichwas residing in Chicago would not have had a strong community and a foundation for KCC to formally establish itself as an organization to hone traditions outside of the Inti Raymi festivities.
+We thank all leaders who have taken responsibility each year to ensure our roots and traditions as Kichwas from Ecuador are honored and maintained in a home away from home.
+Without them, Kichwas residing in Chicago would not have had the opportunity to form a strong community here in the city.
+Some KCC members have had the honor of serving as pushaks and now serve as leaders and members within KCC.

 2025